This post may contain affiliate links, which means if you make a purchase from one of these links I will get a commission.

 11. Carve Jack O’Lanterns Together

 For years my kids have all had their own pumpkin to carve.
-And pumpkin carving has come a long way from the simple triangle eyes, nose and mouth with crooked teeth jack o’lanterns of the old days.
+And pumpkin carving has come a long way from the simple triangle eyes, nose and mouth with crooked teeth jack o’ lanterns of the old days.
 There are pumpkin carving kits and templates complete with tools to make cool designs.
 Or if sharp knives aren’t your thing, let everyone paint or otherwise decorate their own pumpkin to decorate the porch on Halloween

 12. Trim the Tree

 Make decorating the Christmas tree a family affair.
-Sure it won’t look “professional” but happy memories of time spent together will more than make up for a lack of perfection in ornament placement.
+Sure it won’t look “professional” but happy memories of time spent together will more than makeup for a lack of perfection in ornament placement.

 13. Plant a Tree

 Some communities give away free trees to plant on Arbor Day or during spring clean-up days.
 The best thing about planting a tree is watching it grow year after year.
-Take a photo with the kids and “their” trees every year to document how each of them have grown.
+Take a photo with the kids and “their” trees every year to document how each of them has grown.

 14. Make Homemade Jam

 Summer isn’t really complete without making some homemade jam.
 It’s surprisingly easy to make and you won’t be surprised how delicious homemade jam is to eat.
-It’s even better tasting from fruit you pick yourself.
+It’s even better tasting from the fruit you pick yourself.
 If you have fruit trees or bushes growing in your own yard, so much the better, this one is a no-brainer.
 But if you don’t, you may have a neighbor who has some extra fruit to share, just be sure to bring them a jar of your jam to say “thanks”.
 If not, there are likely some you-pick farms nearby where you can spend a day picking your own fruit for a nominal cost.

 15. Write a Birthday Letter to Your Kids Each Year